Bort-Millipede/PS2Linux_BrainDump/Software Installation/Toolchain/README.md

 ## Additional Cross-Compilers

-**NOTE:** All cross-compilers outlined below have only been used to compile simple "hello world" binaries.
+**NOTE:** All cross-compilers outlined below have only been used by the author to compile simple "hello world" binaries.
 Results may vary when attempting to compile more complex binaries.

 Besides C and C++, additional cross-compilers can be built and installed with relative ease.
 This is accomplished by re-issuing the final GCC build/install command with additional option(s) for the LANGUAGES variable. easily be built for the following languages: